johnscillieri/psutil-nim/README.md

 - ` nimble install psutil`

-This package currently only works on Linux.
-This package has some Deprecation warnings but works Ok as of Nim `0.20`.
+This package works Ok as of Nim `1.0.6`.
 Pull requests welcome.

 ## Usage